ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 {::include-dedent tpms.tree}
 ~~~

 container 'attester-supported-algos' - Identifies which TCG hash algorithms are available for use on the Attesting platform.
-This allows an operator to limit algorithms available for use by RPCs to just a desired set from the universe of all allowed hash algorithms by the TCG.
+An operator will use this information to limit algorithms available for use by RPCs to just a desired set from the universe of all allowed hash algorithms by the TCG.

 ~~~ TREE
 {::include-dedent attester-supported-algos.tree}